ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 <!-- ### Series and Parallel Introductions -->

-Now that you have seen simple circuits, we can explore more complex ones.
+Now that you have seen simple circuits with single resistors, we can explore more complex ones.
 There are two ways in which components may be connected together -- in series and in parallel.

 <!-- #### Series Circuits
 In order for current to move through a circuit, there must be a complete path leading away from and back to the source voltage.
 In a simple series circuit there is only one such path.
 It is important to note that the same amount of current flows through all points of a series circuit.
 If this were not the case, there would be points where current was either created or destroyed. *The current through each element is the same*, however the total circuit voltage is divided among the individual resistors.
 For this reason, the circuit in the previous experiment is commonly known as a voltage divider.
 Individual series resistors add to form a total resistance.
 Individual voltages in series circuits add to form the total circuit voltage.
 The entire source voltage will be dropped across the combination of two resistors.
 The voltage across each individual resistor is proportional to its individual resistance.  -->
 <!-- The circuit has a simple and useful ratio equivalence:
 $$
 \frac{Individual\ Resistance\ Value}{Total\ Resistance\ Value} = \frac{Individual\ Voltage\ Dropped}{Total\ Voltage\ Dropped}
 $$
 Algebraic manipulation shows us:
 $$
 Individual\ Voltage\ Dropped = Source\ Voltage \cdot \frac{Individual\ Resistance}{Total\ Resistance}
 $$
 Thus the name voltage divider refers to the fact that the voltage will divide according to the ratio of the two resistances. -->
 <!-- ::: Question
-a) A series circuit has a source voltage of 20V and two resistances of 1.7K and 2.6K, respectively.
+a) A series circuit has a source voltage of 20 V and two resistances of 1.7 K and 2.6 K, respectively.
 What is the total circuit current?
 What are the voltages across each resistor?
 Show that Ohm’s Law holds for each element individually.
 ::: -->
 <!-- #### Parallel Circuits
 You’ve now been familiarized with the relationship between current, voltage and resistance for a single resistor.
 In a parallel configuration we have two elements connected to each other at both ends.
 This is in contrast to series elements that have
 In circuits, any point connected by a wire is considered to be the same point.
 ## Discuss this section AVOCADO I feel
 Thus when we connect two or three resistors in parallel they all have the same voltage across them.
 In this scenario, Ohm’s law applies to each resistor individually.
 If the resistance values are different, the current through that branch will also be different.  -->
 <!-- The equation to determine the equivalent resistance of a network of parallel resistors is:
 $$1/R_{equivalent} = 1/R_{1} + 1/R_{2} + 1/R_{3}$$
 in the above experiment, all of the resistances were equal.
 ::: Question
 a) What is the equivalent resistance of a parallel network of 2.2kΩ, 3.1kΩ and 6.7kΩ?
 b) A 2.2kΩ resistor is placed in series with 1.7kΩ and 2.6kΩ resistors in parallel.
 The entire circuit is driven by 18V.
 What is the voltage across each element?
 What is the current through each element?
 ![Figure 4: Ciruit Question](imgs/Figure4_Part3CircuitQ.jpg)
 ::: -->

 ## PART 3: SERIES CIRCUIT ELEMENTS

 In a simple series circuit, elements are connected end to end in a chain.
 Thus, in order for current to flow through a particular element, it must flow through the one that precedes it.
 Therefore, *the current through each element is the same*.
-The total circuit voltage, however, is divided among the individual elements.
+The total circuit voltage, however, is divided among the individual elements, the voltage across each element being proportional to its resistance.
 The resistances of individual series resistors add to form the total resistance.
-Individual voltages in series circuits add to form the total circuit voltage.
+Individual voltages in series circuits add to equal the total circuit voltage.
 The entire source voltage is dropped across the string of resistors.
-The voltage across each individual resistor is proportional to its individual resistance.

 **For series elements, the current through them is the same.
 The voltage across each element is proportional to its resistance.**

 Figure 2, in the next exercise, shows a circuit with two resistors connected in series.

 ::: Exercise
 1. Examine the circuit shown in Figure 2.
-Two resistors of resistance **R** $=2200\ \Omega$ are wired in series with an ammeter and connected to the 0–20-volt power supply.
+Two resistors of resistance **R** $=2,200\ \Omega$ are wired in series with an ammeter and connected to the 0–20-volt power supply.
 The ammeter will measure the current (mA) flowing through the circuit.
 The voltmeter is connected across the two resistors to measure the total voltage drop across them.

 :::Figure:Figure
 ![Figure 2: Two resistors of resistance **R** are wired in series.](imgs/Figure2_Part2Circuit.jpg)